kauppine/cybersecuritybase-project/readme.md

 # Super Cool Image Sharing Site - A cyber security project #
 This software was made for the F-Secure cyber security base MOOC.
-As it is intetionally written to be vulnerable, you are running it at your own risk.
+As it is intentionally written to be vulnerable, you are running it at your own risk.
 There also might be other vulnerabilities that are not listed in this document.

 ## How to run ##